Kotlin/kotlinx-kover/docs/offline-instrumentation/index.md

 # Offline instrumentation

 ## Description

-To collect code coverage for JVM applications, Kover uses instrumentation - modification of the bytecode in order to place entry counters in certain blocks of the code.
+To collect code coverage for JVM applications, Kover uses instrumentation -- modification of the bytecode in order to place entry counters in certain blocks of code.

-Offline instrumentation is a transformation of the bytecode in compiled class-files located in file system.
+Offline instrumentation is a transformation of the bytecode in compiled class files located somewhere in a file system.
 Offline instrumentation is suitable when using runtime environments that do not support Java agents.

 ## Working steps

 ### Class instrumentation

-For instrumentation, you must first compile the application, then the root directories for the class-files must be passed to Kover CLI as arguments, see [Kover CLI](../cli#offline-instrumentation).
+For instrumentation, you must first build the application, then the root directories for the class files must be passed to Kover CLI as arguments, see [Kover CLI](../cli#offline-instrumentation) for the technical detils.

 ### Dump coverage result

-To run classes instrumented offline, you need to add `org.jetbrains.kotlinx:kover-offline` artifact to the application's classpath.
+To run classes instrumented offline, you'll need to add `org.jetbrains.kotlinx:kover-offline` artifact to the application's classpath.

 #### Binary report file

-You also need to pass the system property `kover.offline.report.path` to the application with the path where you want binary report to be saved.
+You'll also need to pass the system property `kover.offline.report.path` to the application with the path where you want a binary report to be saved.
 This binary file can be used to generate human-readable reports using [Kover CLI](../cli#generating-reports).

 #### Application classes

 Inside the same JVM process in which the tests were run, call Java static method `kotlinx.kover.offline.runtime.api.KoverRuntime.collectByDirs` or `kotlinx.kover.offline.runtime.api.KoverRuntime.collect`.

 For correct generation, it is necessary to pass the bytecode of the non-instrumented classes.
 This can be done by specifying the directories where the class-files are stored, or a byte array with the bytecode of the application non-instrumented classes.

 ## Examples

 ### Gradle example for binary report

-Example of custom using Kover tool CLI in Gradle
+Example of a custom binary report production using Kover tool CLI in Gradle
 ```
 plugins {
     kotlin("jvm") version "1.8.0"